shubhamsth9/my-app/README.md

-# Learning React by creating a small contacts list

-### Thanks to Chris Blakely for the  tutorial!
+# Contacts List

+### Shows a list of random users data fetched using an API, with their image, name and button to show/hide age.

+Followed Chris Blakely's tutorial for this.